RONDO COMMEMORATIVE PLAZA

 -

-The Rondo neighborhood in Saint Paul was the heart of the Black community.
+The Rondo neighborhood in St. Paul was the heart of the Black community.
 By the 1950s, this cohesive and self-sustained hamlet was home to more than 80% of the city’s Black population and a host of businesses and civic organizations.
-The 1956 Federal Highway Act, authorized construction of 41,000 miles of highways across the U.S. The system targeted underrepresented communities, giving urban planners the opportunity to clean up “slums”, decimating thriving Black communities, reshaping the physical, political, and racial landscape.Two routes were considered for I-94: an industrial corridor without residences, and another through the Rondo neighborhood.
-Residents were forced to sell their homes/businesses at a fraction of the property value.
-Those who refused to leave were met with sledgehammers by police.
+The 1956 Federal Highway Act, authorized construction of 41,000 miles of highways across the U.S. The system targeted underrepresented communities, giving urban planners the opportunity to clean up “slums”, decimating thriving Black communities, reshaping the physical, political, and racial landscape.

 In 1980, Rondo Avenue Inc. was established to preserve its legacy and hold an annual community festival.
-The building and planning of the Rondo Commemorative Plaza involved many local and national stakeholders and built community connections at both scales
+The building and planning of the Rondo Commemorative Plaza involved many local and national stakeholders and built community connections at both scales.

 -